8 Peaceful Wine Regions in Europe You’ve (Probably) Never Heard Of

 Join our newsletter and get our favorite peaceful places sent straight to your inbox.

-Le Marche, Italy – Coastal Breezes and Easygoing Tastings
+Le Marche, Italy – Verdicchio, Seaside Breezes, and Hidden Villages

 Le Marche sits quietly between Tuscany and Abruzzo, but it feels worlds away from the crowds you might find next door.
 This region has a calm, authentic vibe that’s perfect if you’re craving a peaceful escape.
 Rolling hills lead down to the Adriatic coast, dotted with olive groves and tidy rows of vines — and almost no one seems to be in a hurry.